Need help? We are available to speak to you 7 days a weekRead More

 How the Schedule 3 Partner visa works

-A Schedule 3 Partner visa requires an applicant to lodge a Partner visa application along with additional information and evidence to satisfy the criteria under Schedule 3 or demonstrate to the Department of Home Affairs compelling reasons as noted above.
-The additional information that is required means that it is encouraged that a lawyer prepares the visa application on the applicant’s behalf as inadequate evidence may delay the process.
+A Schedule 3 Partner visa requires an applicant to lodge a Partner visa application along with additional information and evidence to satisfy the criteria under Schedule 3 or demonstrate compelling reasons to the Department of Home Affairs as noted above.
+The additional information that is required means that it is encouraged that a lawyer prepare the visa application on the applicant’s behalf, as inadequate evidence may delay the process.

 Navigating Schedule 3 requirements and demonstrating compelling reasons is challenging at the best of times.
 We highly advise speaking to one of the Australian Migration Lawyers team members about the process and how we can help you.

-• As lawyers, we strive to ensure that your Partner visa application is compliant with all legislative requirements for the grant of a Partner visa, which naturally improves your chances of success.
+• As lawyers, we ensure that your Partner visa application is compliant with all legislative requirements for the grant of a Partner visa.

 • We assist you with preparing your application all the way through to the grant of your visa, including working with you to action any additional requests from the Department of Home Affairs.